YaoLab-Bioinfo/shinyChromosome/README.md

 #	Use shinyChromosome online

-shinyChromosome is deployed at https://yimingyu.shinyapps.io/shinychromosome/, http://shinychromosome.ncpgr.cn/ and http://150.109.59.144:3838/shinyChromosome/ for online use.
+shinyChromosome is deployed at http://150.109.59.144:3838/shinyChromosome/, http://shinychromosome.ncpgr.cn/ and https://yimingyu.shinyapps.io/shinychromosome/ for online use.
 shinyChromosome is idle until you activate it by accessing the URLs.
-So it may take some time when you access this URL for the first time.
+So, it may take some time when you access this URL for the first time.
 Once it was activated, shinyChromosome could be used smoothly and easily.

 *****

 #	<font color="red">Launch shinyChromosome directly from R and GitHub (preferred approach)</font>

-User can choose to run shinyChromosome installed locally for a more preferable experience.
+User can choose to run shinyChromosome installed on local computers (Windows, Mac or Linux) for a more preferable experience.

 **Step 1: Install R and RStudio**